-National Statistics status means that official statistics meet the highest standards assessment by the Authority's regulatory arm.
+National Statistics status means that official statistics meet the highest standards of trustworthiness, quality and public value.

+All official statistics should comply with all aspects of the Code of Practice for Official Statistics.
+They are awarded National Statistics status following an assessment by the Authority's regulatory arm.
 The Authority considers whether the statistics meet the highest standards of Code compliance, including the value they add to public decisions and debate.